FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 Only with -fix will the repair actions actually happen during the pilosa-fsck run.

-The Key translation repairs must be made to the BoltDB databases directly, and so cannot be represented by simple cp/rm commands.
-Therefore if any key-translation repairs are indicated, and if the user wishes to make those repairs to the backups, then the -fix flag must be used.

-If only the Roaring files needs repair, then it suffices to chmod +x and run the output log, which is in the form of a bash shell script with comments.

 Details: running pilosa-fsck
 ----------------------------

 Errors in invocation are reported on stderr and the program will exit with a non-zero error code if invocation errors are present.
-A non-zero error code is returned if a repair is needed.
+A non-zero error code is returned if a repair is needed and -fix was not given.

+A -fix run will return a zero error code to the shell, if the fix was successfully made; or if no fix was required.

 The log of the run is printed to stdout.

-The -h flag to pilosa-fsck prints a summary of its operation and a guide to laying out the backup directories in preparation.
+The -h flag to pilosa-fsck prints a summary of its operation and a guide to laying out the backup directories.

 The help is reproduced below.

 ~~~
-jaten@twg-pilosa0 ~/pilosa/cmd/pilosa-fsck (fsck-design) $ pilosa-fsck -h
-pilosa-fsck version: Molecula Pilosa v2.2.1-43-g61047fde (Oct  5 2020 11:51AM, 61047fde)
+$ pilosa-fsck version: Molecula Pilosa v2.2.1-43-g9dacbccf (Oct  5 2020 1:28PM, 9dacbccf)

 Use: pilosa-fsck -replicas R {-fix} {-q} /backup/1/.pilosa /backup/2/.pilosa ... /backup/N/.pilosa